spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

 script continues running, polling GEE every few seconds to check on the task status and update the database.

-A session code **must** be provided: the parameters of the session (including AoI grid patches and date-ranges) are stored in the database indexed by this code.
+A session code **must** be provided so a session can be initialised: the parameters of the session (including AoI grid patches and date-ranges) are stored in the database indexed by this code.
 The status of the GEE tasks are also tracked in the database.

 **Note that help text for each of the three main tasks can be displayed by executing with a ```-h``` or ```--help``` command-line